-6. A bank shall put in place separate Board-approved policies for the following: - (1) Opening, merging, shifting, conversion and closure of Banking Outlets for strict compliance with these directions, in letter and spirit as prescribed in paragraphs 8 to 23. - (2) Opening of Mobile Branches, Administrative Offices, Back Offices, Call Centres, Mobile Automated Teller Machines (ATMs), Cash Deposit Machines (CDMs) / Bunch Note Acceptor Machines (BNAMs), etc. as prescribed in paragraphs 24 to 26 and 29 to 36 respectively. - (3) Acquisition of accommodation on lease / rental basis by a bank for its use as specified in paragraphs 27 and 28. - (4) Opening and operating of Digital Banking Units as prescribed in paragraphs 37 to 53. - (5) Engagement of Business Correspondents (BCs) with the objectives of adequate oversight of the BCs as well as provision of services to customers, putting in place an effective complaints redressal system as prescribed in paragraphs 54 to 76. - (6) Offering Doorstep Banking services including selection of agents and payment of fee / commission, charges, if any, to be levied on the customer, etc. as prescribed in paragraphs 77 to 90.
+6. A bank shall put in place separate Board-approved policies for the following:

+- (1) Opening, merging, shifting, conversion and closure of Banking Outlets for strict compliance with these directions, in letter and spirit as prescribed in paragraphs 8 to 22. - (2) Opening of Mobile Branches, Administrative Offices, Back Offices, Call Centres, Mobile Automated Teller Machines (ATMs), Cash Deposit Machines (CDMs) / Bunch Note Acceptor Machines (BNAMs), etc. as prescribed in paragraphs 23 to 29 and paragraphs 35 to 42. - (3) Acquisition of accommodation on lease / rental basis by a bank for its use as specified in paragraph 33 and 34. - (4) Engagement of Business Correspondents (BCs) with the objectives of adequate oversight of the BCs as well as provision of services to customers, putting in place an effective complaints redressal system as prescribed in paragraphs 43 to 65.